petermekhaeil/react-workshop/3-testing-react-applications.md

 ### Testing React Components

 [react-testing-library](https://testing-library.com/docs/react-testing-library/intro/) is a solution for testing React components.
-It allows testing of components as how they are intended to be used, rather than testing implementation details.
+It allows testing of components on how they are intended to be used, rather than testing implementation details.

 #### Setup